10 tips for finding European coffee buyers

 Visit your potential buyer’s website.
 Gather as much information as you can about their business, their philosophy and business practices.
 Find out which segment(s) they operate in, for example, and where their products are sold.
 Do they buy mainstream products or niche products such as speciality, organic or fair trade coffee?
 Do they expect certification or do they have specific requirements on bean quality, packaging or transportation?

-- Once you are convinced your coffee is suitable for a specific buyer, send an email with a complete specification or factsheet of your coffee, such as this example.
+- Once you are convinced your coffee is suitable for a specific buyer, send an email with a specification or factsheet of your coffee, of which you can find some examples here.

 - Take your time to find the right buyer; research your possibilities and engage with business partners that match your company’s philosophy and that you feel comfortable doing business with.